-Our next objective is the opening of the Youth Crisis Respite Center.
-This facility will offer enhanced readily accessible services to youth with behavioral health crises in order to avoid psychiatric hospitalizations, and to youth who are displaying behaviors that place them at risk.
-The Respite Center will be set up similar to a group home environment and will minimize the trauma associated with the child's situation.
-This facility is scheduled to open in San Marcos in early 2015.
+The Youth Crisis Respite Center is open.
+This facility offers enhanced readily accessible services to youth with behavioral health crises in order to avoid psychiatric hospitalizations, and to youth who are displaying behaviors that place them at risk.
+The Respite Center is set up similar to a group home environment and will minimize the trauma associated with the child's situation.

 Scheib Board of Directors wishes to thank the local community for providing the funds needed for this and other recent projects.
 Ours is a caring community and they have shown that by opening their hearts and opening their wallets.